 Alba Botanica Shampoo and Conditioner

 I stumbled across them on a trip to Hawaii a few years back.
 They come in different fragrances and are seriously the best smelling shampoo and conditioner I ever used.
 What they did to my hair wasn’t too bad, either.
 And I am happy I can buy my favourite mango shampoo and conditioner online on iherb, at a super low price, with very reasonable shipping costs (about 6 EURO) to Europe!

 Anything by Korres

 Here’s a product line I happily roam the Greek pharmacies for!
 Korres is a Greek brand aiming to use all-natural products, using organic where possible.
-They can be really pricey outside Greece, but in a Greek pharmacy (or their standalone stores in Greek cities) you get two bottles of a very good shampoo or shower gel for around 6 EURO -an absolute steal.
+They can be really pricey outside Greece.
+In a Greek pharmacy (or their standalone stores in Greek cities) you get two bottles of a very good shampoo or shower gel for around 6 EURO.
+An absolute steal.
 If there ever was a reason to pay for check-in luggage, bringing a ton of Korres products home is it!